-But let’s say you are doing something important, like moving some files that you accidentally installed on some other drive, which were initially intended to be installed on a restricted, sensitive location of the operating system, and you can’t be asked to download it again.
+You Don’t Have Permission to Save in This Location is a widespread issue.
+But let’s say you are doing something important, like moving some files that you accidentally installed on some other drive, which were initially intended to be installed on a restricted, sensitive operating system location, and you can’t be asked to download it again.
 I have been there.
-Oracle DBMS is not a fun software to install, at all!
+Oracle DBMS is not a fun software to install at all!

 How to Fix You Don’t Have Permission to Save in This Location Issue